elgc/elgc_portfolio/README.md

 **(Data Science, Health Insurance)***

 - **Objective:** Develop a simple model to estimate the cost of health insurance as a function of variables considered under control of the individual.
-- **Output:** A Random Forest Tree model with Hyperparameter Optimization provided the best predictability with **R2=0.87** on test data.
+- **Output:** Two models: A Random Forest Tree model with Hyperparameter Optimization using random search and a Random Forest with Boosting (CatBoost) with grid search provided the best predictability with **R2=0.87** on test data.
-- Different models were evaluated and are in the repository: Multiple Linear Regression, Polynomial Regression.
+- Different approaches were evaluated and are in the repository: Multiple Linear Regression, Random Forests, Boosting, Hyperparameter Optimization (random search, grid search) Polynomial Regression.

 ![](/Images/Inscosts.png)
 ---